karpanai/karpanai-web/data/blog/2005/10/04/memento-redux.md

 ---
 [Ghajini](http://www.ghajini.com/), starring Surya and Asin and directed by A.R.
 Murugadoss is a remake of [Memento](http://www.imdb.com/title/tt0209144/).
 Yes, that Memento.
 If you have even a passing familiarity with the film industry in India, you will know right away that a remake of a Hollywood classic means a watered down version that takes the original premise, and somehow contrives to wrap it around a “love-story,” five songs, seventeen fight sequences, and several voice overs that explain crucial plot points to the audience.
 And so, there is a certain recalibration of expectations that is required to enjoy such remakes.

 Viewed from a lens thus recalibrated, Ghajini is an eminently enjoyable movie.
 Murugadoss borrows the rudimentary plot from Memento – revenge of the amnesiac – and manages to Indianise it without too many holes.
 The scriptwork and screenplay are tidy, and the dialogues refreshingly down to earth.
-Even the two heroines don’t seem too out of place in the script and that in itself is an achievement.
+Even the two heroines don't seem too out of place in the script and that in itself is an achievement.

-Surya and Asin act reasonably well and Nayanthara has a role that is peripheral enough that her performance doesn’t matter too much.
-Although, I must admit I was a little traumatized when I saw her dance to an item number – every part of her literally shook, and in a startling reminder of Newton’s first law, certain parts kept shaking even after she had stopped dancing.
+Surya and Asin act reasonably well and Nayanthara has a role that is peripheral enough that her performance doesn't matter too much.
+Although, I must admit I was a little traumatized when I saw her dance to an item number – every part of her literally shook, and in a startling reminder of Newton's first law, certain parts kept shaking even after she had stopped dancing.

 \*Digression\* If you are a college professor who came to this page through Google looking for “Nayanthara, shaking, Newton,” feel free to ignore my Creative Commons license and use this example to teach Newton to your students.
 You can even take them on a field trip to the nearest movie theater playing Ghajini. \*End Digression\*